apptainer/singularity-admindocs/admin_quickstart.rst

 -----------

 There are several ways to configure Singularity.
 The :ref:`main config file
-<singularity-config-file>` is where most of the config are.
+<singularity-config-file>` is where most of the configuration options are set.

 The Config File (``singularity.conf``)